lara-zeus/bolt/docs/advanced/add-fields.md

 Check out the contract `LaraZeus\Bolt\Fields\FieldsContract` and see all the available methods.

+### Restricting Available Fields Per Panel

+You can restrict which fields are available in the form builder using the `allowedFields()` method on the plugin.
+See the [Configuration](/getting-started/configuration/#allowed-fields) page for details.

 ### Disabling

 You can turn off any field temporally by adding: